solana-labs/solana-web3.js/packages/library/README.md

 - `@solana/codecs-data-structures`: Codecs and serializers for structs
 - `@solana/options`: Designed to build codecs and serializers for types that mimic Rust’s enums, which can include embedded data within their variants such as values, tuples, and structs

+These packages are included in the main `@solana/web3.js` library but you may also import them from `@solana/codecs` if you only need the codecs.

 Here’s an example of encoding and decoding a custom struct with some strings and numbers:

 ```tsx